jopereira/jopereira.github.io/_pages/about.md

 ## News

+- *Upcoming: Fall/2025* We are starting the Master on Advanced Computing and the Master on Cybersecurity degrees at U. Minho.
 - *01/11/2024* Our paper ["CRDV: Conflict-free Replicated Data Views"](http://dx.doi.org/10.1145/3709675) has been been accepted at [ACM SIGMOD'2025](https://2025.sigmod.org/sigmod_papers.shtml).
 - *Fall/2024* Visiting the [Carnegie Mellon Database Group](https://db.cs.cmu.edu/) with the [CMU-PT Visiting Faculty and Researchers Program](https://cmuportugal.org/media/cmu-portugal-will-be-hosting-18-research-visitors-to-carnegie-mellon-in-2024/).